 The first step when looking to secure sponsorship is to create a sponsorship proposal.
 These need to tell external organisations why they should sponsor you, what you can offer them in return, and how your values and aims align with those of the organisation.
-This may be industry-based, for example, a sponsorship proposal to send to law firms, or more generic, to go to any company that shares your society's aims and values.
+This may be industry-based, for example, a sponsorship proposal to send to law firms, or more generic, to go to any company that shares the aims and values of your society.